All Episodes

 We don't need the president deeply involved in military affairs.

-That's why you don't have uh uh war vet the war veterans, you know, they show up with the joint chiefs, but you're not you're gonna find too many secretaries of defense that will be uh decorated military heroes and have veterans in there, I think.
+That's why you don't have the war veterans, you know, they show up with a joint chiefs, but you're going to find too many secretaries of defense that will be decorated military heroes.

-But you know, you raise a good point.
+But, you know, you raise a good point.

 What do you think they are?